-- > Aggression between dolphins if they don't get along. - Stress and illness in dolphins who are traumatised by being removed from families or can't cope with the social pressure within the new pod. - > Death due to fighting or they take their own lives.
+- Increased aggression between dolphins if they don't get along. - Stress and illness in dolphins who are traumatised by being removed from families or can't cope with the social pressure within the new pod. - Poor success in calf rearing. - > Death due to fighting or they kill themselves.